isabella232/OfficeDocs-Enterprise-pr.es-ES/Enterprise/sharepoint-server-2013-disaster-recovery-in-microsoft-azure.md

 Debe crear manualmente los registros DNS para que apunten a la granja de servidores de SharePoint.

-En la mayoría de los casos donde tiene varios servidores front-end web, tiene sentido aprovechar las ventajas de la característica de equilibrio de carga de red en Windows Server 2012 o un equilibrador de carga de hardware para distribuir las solicitudes entre los servidores front-end web en la granja de servidores.
-El equilibrio de carga de red también puede ayudar a reducir el riesgo, mediante la distribución de las solicitudes a los demás servidores si se produce un error en uno de los servidores front-end web.
+In most cases where you have multiple front-end web servers, it makes sense to take advantage of the Network Load Balancing feature in Windows Server 2012 or a hardware load balancer to distribute requests among the web-front-end servers in your farm.
+Network load balancing can also help reduce risk by distributing requests to the other servers if one of your web-front-end servers fails.

-Normalmente, al configurar el equilibrio de carga de red, el clúster se asigna una dirección IP única.
-A continuación, crea un registro de host DNS en el proveedor DNS para la red que apunta al clúster.
-(Para este proyecto, se coloca un servidor DNS en Azure para resistir en caso de un error en el centro de datos local).
-Por ejemplo, puede crear un registro DNS, en el Administrador de DNS en Active Directory, por ejemplo, denominado  `https://sharepoint.contoso.com`, que señale a la dirección IP para el clúster de equilibrio de carga.
+Typically, when you set up network load balancing, your cluster is assigned a single IP address.
+You then create a DNS host record in the DNS provider for your network that points to the cluster.
+(For this project, we put a DNS server in Azure for resiliency in case of an on-premises datacenter failure.)
+For instance, you can create a DNS record, in DNS Manager in Active Directory, for example, called  `https://sharepoint.contoso.com`, that points to the IP address for your load-balanced cluster.

-Para el acceso externo a la granja de servidores de SharePoint, puede crear un registro de host en un servidor DNS externo con la misma dirección URL que usan los clientes en `https://sharepoint.contoso.com`la intranet (por ejemplo,) que apunta a una dirección IP externa en el firewall.
+Para el acceso externo a la granja de servidores de SharePoint, puede crear un registro de host en un servidor DNS externo con la misma dirección URL que usan los clientes en la intranet (por ejemplo, `https://sharepoint.contoso.com` ) que apunta a una dirección IP externa en el firewall.
 (Un procedimiento recomendado es configurar un DNS dividido para que el servidor DNS interno tenga autoridad para `contoso.com` y enrute las solicitudes directamente al clúster de la granja de servidores de SharePoint, en lugar de enrutar las solicitudes DNS al servidor DNS externo).
 A continuación, puede asignar la dirección IP externa a la dirección IP interna del clúster local para que los clientes encuentren los recursos que buscan.

 A partir de aquí, puede que se encuentre con un par de escenarios de recuperación ante desastres diferentes:

- **Escenario de ejemplo: la granja de servidores de SharePoint local no está disponible debido a un error de hardware en la granja de servidores de SharePoint local.** En este caso, una vez que ha completado los pasos para conmutar por error a la granja de SharePoint en Azure, puede configurar el equilibrio de carga de la red en los servidores front-end web de la granja de servidores de recuperación de SharePoint, del mismo modo que hizo con la granja de servidores local.
-Después puede redirigir el registro de host en el proveedor DNS interno para que apunte a la dirección IP del clúster de la granja de servidores de recuperación.
-Tenga en cuenta que los registros DNS almacenados en caché en los clientes pueden tardar un poco en actualizarse y apuntar a la granja de servidores de recuperación.
+ **Example scenario: The on-premises SharePoint farm is unavailable because of hardware failure in the on-premises SharePoint farm.** In this case, after you have completed the steps for failover to the Azure SharePoint farm, you can configure network load balancing on the recovery SharePoint farm's web-front-end servers, the same way you did with the on-premises farm.
+You can then redirect the host record in your internal DNS provider to point to the recovery farm's cluster IP address.
+Note that it can take some time before cached DNS records on clients are refreshed and point to the recovery farm.

- **Escenario de ejemplo: el centro de datos local se pierde por completo.** Esta situación puede deberse a un desastre natural, como un incendio o una inundación.
-En este caso, si esto ocurriera en una empresa es probable que tuviera un centro de datos secundario hospedado en otra región, además de la subred de Azure que tiene sus propios servicios de directorio y DNS.
-Al igual que ocurre en el escenario de desastres anterior, puede redirigir los registros DNS internos y externos para que apunten a la granja de servidores de SharePoint en Azure.
-De nuevo, tenga en cuenta que la propagación del registro DNS puede tardar bastante.
+ **Example scenario: The on-premises datacenter is lost completely.** This scenario might occur due to a natural disaster, such as a fire or flood.
+In this case, for an enterprise, you would likely have a secondary datacenter hosted in another region as well as your Azure subnet that has its own directory services and DNS.
+As in the previous disaster scenario, you can redirect your internal and external DNS records to point to the Azure SharePoint farm.
+Again, take note that DNS-record propagation can take some time.

-Si usa colecciones de sitios con nombre de host, como se recomienda en [arquitectura e implementación de colecciones de sitios con nombre de host (SharePoint 2013)](https://docs.microsoft.com/SharePoint/administration/host-named-site-collection-architecture-and-deployment), puede tener varias colecciones de sitios hospedadas por la misma aplicación web en su granja de servidores de SharePoint, `https://sales.contoso.com` con `https://marketing.contoso.com`nombres DNS únicos (por ejemplo, y).
+Si usa colecciones de sitios con nombre de host, como se recomienda en [arquitectura e implementación de colecciones de sitios con nombre de host (SharePoint 2013)](https://docs.microsoft.com/SharePoint/administration/host-named-site-collection-architecture-and-deployment), puede tener varias colecciones de sitios hospedadas por la misma aplicación web en su granja de servidores de SharePoint, con nombres DNS únicos (por ejemplo, `https://sales.contoso.com` y `https://marketing.contoso.com` ).
 En este caso, puede crear registros DNS para cada colección de sitios que señalen la dirección IP del clúster.
 En cuanto una solicitud llega a los servidores front-end web de SharePoint, estos se encargan de enrutar cada solicitud a la colección de sitios adecuada.

 ## <a name="microsoft-proof-of-concept-environment"></a>Entorno de prueba de concepto de Microsoft

-Hemos diseñado y probado un entorno de prueba de concepto para esta solución.
-El objetivo de diseño para nuestro entorno de prueba era implementar y recuperar una granja de servidores de SharePoint que se puede encontrar en un entorno de cliente.
-Realizamos varios supuestos pero sabíamos que la granja de servidores tenía que ofrecer toda la funcionalidad de fábrica sin ninguna personalización.
-La topología se diseñó para alta disponibilidad mediante el uso de directrices y recomendaciones del grupo de campo y de producto.
+We designed and tested a proof-of-concept environment for this solution.
+The design goal for our test environment was to deploy and recover a SharePoint farm that we might find in a customer environment.
+We made several assumptions, but we knew that the farm needed to provide all of the out-of-the-box functionality without any customizations.
+The topology was designed for high availability by using best practice guidance from the field and product group.

 En esta tabla se describen las máquinas virtuales de Hyper-V que hemos creado y configurado para el entorno de prueba local.